tonytrieu-dev/schedulebud-overview/README.md

 ## Project Overview

 ScheduleBud is an AI-native, full-stack productivity platform designed to help students manage their academic lives.
-It solves the problem of fragmented academic tools by integrating Canvas LMS data, AI-powered syllabus parsing, and real-time task management into a single, intuitive interface.
+It solves the problem of fragmented academic tools by syncing Canvas assignments from .ics links provided from students, AI-powered syllabus parsing, a built-in smart chatbot, and real-time task management into a single, intuitive interface.
 ScheduleBud is built for the modern student who needs to stay organized and efficient.

 ## Live Demo